Gioee/fav3er0-master-emulator/README.md

 - Connected the Repeater GND in common with the Arduino 12v in -
 - Connected the pins 2 and 5 of the serial data-line cable in common to the Arduino 12v in +, they are normally used to power up the optoisolator from the master
 - Connected the central pins, 3 and 4, to the Arduino pin 11 for the Tx with the SoftwareSerial library
+- Soldered to A2 and A5 pull-down resistors to gnd
+- Soldered to A1 and A4 pull-up resistors to +5v
+- Soldered to A0 and A3 resistors to both +5v and gnd for a voltage drop to 2.5v

 ### Communication interface
 | Byte | 0 | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 |